berzerk0/Probable-Wordlists/Analysis-Files/README.md

 * `?u` represents `ABCDEFGHIJKLMNOPQRSTUVWXYZ`
 * `?d` represnts `0123456789`

+These are not the only characters available, merely an example.
 These are used repeatedly to create __"Masks"__ that are used to describe combinations of characters.

-`?l?l?l?d?d?d` represents all combinations of lowercase letters and numbers from `aaa000` through `zzz999`.
+* `?l?l?l?d?d?d` represents all combinations of lowercase letters and numbers from `aaa000` through `zzz999`.

+* `?u?d?u?d?u?d` represents all combinations of capital letters and numbers from `A0A0A0` through `Z9Z9Z9`

+* `?u?l?l?l?l` represents all 5-letter combinations with a capital first letter, from `Aaaaa` through `Zzzzz`

 These masks are used to describe composition patterns in the list.